hai-vr/hvr-ik/README.md

 ### The hard part: Correction, priming, and bend direction

 Solving the position and rotation is the easy part because we don't have to deal with a constraint system with angle limits, and we don't have to satisfy multiple end effectors.
-The solver is one solve followed by four other separate solves that don't interfere wtih each other.
+The solver is one solve followed by four other separate solves that don't interfere with each other.

 The hard part is **making the IK feel good when worn in first person**, and this is completely subjective.